Find out more & book online at 3btraining.com

 Scaffold designers or engineers are responsible for creating scaffolding structures that are safe, stable, and fit for purpose.
 They ensure the scaffolding can handle expected loads, including workers, equipment, and materials.

-Trained personnel are responsible for assembling and dismantling scaffolding in accordance with the design plan and safety regulations.
+Trained workers are responsible for assembling and dismantling scaffolding in accordance with the design plan and safety rules.
 They must adhere to manufacturer instructions and ensure stability and proper installation of all components.

 Workers using scaffolding are responsible for following safety guidelines, such as not overloading platforms and using personal protective equipment (PPE).
 Another responsibility of scaffold users is to report any visible damage, instability, or other safety concerns to their supervisor immediately.